Matrix3003/ScriptsCreatorPackge/Assets/CustomScriptCreator/README.txt

 Package Creator: Nicolas Pegolo dos Anjos

-Package created for make c# class creations more fast and easy, the framework creates a tab in the editor for creating different types of c# scripts, and already adds name space to them automatically.
+Package created to make c# class creations more fast and easy, the framework creates a tab in the editor for creating different types of c# scripts and already adding namespaces to them automatically.

-The options for create the custom is scripts is on: Assets/Create/CustomScriptsCreator
+The options for creating the custom is scripts are:  Assets/Create/CustomScripts

+You can change the editor Create tab priority in CustomCreatorTab on the [MenuItem("path", priority = value)] in Create funcs.

-The files in the framework is:
+The files in the framework are:

-CustomCreatorTab: Framwork's main class, responsible for generating the editor's visual tabs and creating the files in the right folders.
+CustomCreatorTab: The framework's main class, responsible for generating the editor's visual tabs and creating the files in the right folders.

 CSharpFileContents: Class responsible for generating syntax for c# files